Azure/Cloud-Native/website/blog-30daysofIA/2023-09-22/cultivating-a-culture-for-intelligent-apps.md

  * Role of change management in modernizing to intelligent apps
  * Skills needed for building intelligent apps in your organization
  * How to build a culture of change to embrace AI
- * How to build a culture of change to embrace AI
  * How to prepare for the future of intelligent apps and continuous evolution

 ![image of modernizing AI solutions for intelligent apps](../../static/img/fallforia/blogs/2023-09-22/blog-image-1-6.png)